jccarbonfive/js-patterns/chapter-5/object-creation-patterns.md

 .notes - use namespace to reduce total number of globals and avoid polluting global namesapce ALL CAPS is a common convention

-!SLIDE bullets
+!SLIDE bullets incremental

 # Access Control

-* Every attribute and function is public
+* Every attribute and method is public
 * No public, private, or protected modifiers
 * Can use closures to simulate privacy